Rdatatable/data.table/README.md

   18. Dependency on `chron` package has been changed to *suggested*.
 Closes [#1558](https://github.com/Rdatatable/data.table/issues/1558).

+  19. Rnw vignettes are converted to Rmd.
+The *10 minute quick introduction* Rnw vignette has been removed, since almost all of its contents are consolidated into the new intro Rmd vignette.
+Thanks to @MichaelChirico and @Jan.

+  A *quick tour of data.table* HTML vignette is in the works in the spirit of the previous *10 minute quick intro* PDF guide.

 ### Changes in v1.9.6  (on CRAN 19 Sep 2015)

 #### NEW FEATURES